ntnhut/LeetSolve/docs/source/Linked_List/24_Swap_Nodes_in_Pairs.md

     ListNode(int x, ListNode *next) : val(x), next(next) {}
 };
 ListNode* swapPairs(ListNode* head) {
-    if (head == nullptr || head->next == nullptr) {
+    // the list does not have enough nodes to swap if (head == nullptr || head->next == nullptr) {
         return head;
     }